-Diplomates who do not comply with the yearly recertification requirements of the Board will receive email notification of the expiration of their certification and pending suspension from the current roster of Board Certified Chiropractic Neurologists.
+Diplomates who do not comply with the yearly recertification requirements of the Board will be suspended from the current roster of Board Certified Chiropractic Neurologists and notified of their pending suspension by email.

 The Diplomate will be allowed to recertify and demonstrate continued competence in the field of Chiropractic Neurology by complying with the yearly recertification requirements and an additional 15 classroom credit hours of continuing education in neurology accredited by the Education Committee of the Commission for the Accreditation of Graduate Education in Neurology (CAGEN) before recertification is granted.
 The additional 15 hours of continuing education obtained cannot be utilized to fulfill recertification criterion for the following year.